menus12/ML-Learn-2024/README.md

 ## Title
 <!-- Optional, the preface is not about the subject -->
-An analysis of study materials completion time in an inclusive digital environment for advanced training in the field of modern information technology
+**Predicting Completion Time in E-Learning**

+*Analyzing the Impact of Content Characteristics on Learner Engagement within the NSALAB Learn Platform*

 By  Aleksandr Gorbachev & David Langeveld

-A Research Paper
-Submitted to the lecturer of the subject ‘Machine Learning’
 The Hague University of Applied Sciences PRO
 Master of Business Administration
-MBA Big Data Analytics
 February 2024

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->